rui314/mold/README.md

 you an idea of why a particular feature has been added to a linker in the first place.

-1. Original Unix didn't support a shared library, and a program was always loaded to a fixed address.
+1. Original Unix didn't support shared libraries, and a program was always loaded to a fixed address.
 An executable was something like a memory dump that was just loaded to a particular address by the kernel.
 After loading, the kernel started executing the program by